 This project combines economic theory with models that project how land use will change in favour of crop expansion, and the impact this will have on biodiversity.
 This will help us understand the potential impacts of high-yield agricultural technologies and practices.
 The aim is to develop an economic model to explain how new agricultural technologies affect distribution and production of crops, market prices, and ultimately, land-use and deforestation.
 The project will predict which areas are vulnerable to agricultural expansion, and the resulting impacts on biodiversity and the environment.
 It will consider various scenarios based on improved yields, and market and government regulations.

-Every week our Scholars meet for Journal Club to discuss a publication from a multidisciplinary point of view.
-Felix took the lead to examine ‘Agricultural intensification escalates future conservation costs‘.
-And Felix wrote a blog about the conclusions of the Grantham Scholars on this paper.
-Read: Agricultural intensification and deforestation.
+Our Scholars meet at Journal Club to discuss research from a multidisciplinary point of view.
+Felix took the lead to investigate how agricultural intensification may be bad for conservation and biodiversity.
+Read: Agricultural intensification and conservation by Felix Lim.

 Unintended outcomes and the tragedy of the anticommons by Felix Lim.
 For Journal Club Scholars met to discuss a paper about unintended outcomes and the tragedy of the anticommons.
 Grantham Scholar Felix Lim sets out what they made of the paper.

 You can follow Felix on Twitter and keep up to date with his research through ResearchGate and Google Scholar.

 Land rents drive oil palm expansion dynamics in Indonesia

 Felix K S Lim, L Roman Carrasco3, Jolian McHardy and David P Edwards.